ResourcesAccounting and Taxes

 8. Ask about their fee structure

-No one likes nasty surprises, especially when it comes to fees.
+No one likes nasty surprises, especially when it comes to a bill you have to pay.
 CPAs can charge by the hour, a flat fee, or a monthly retainer.
 Understand their billing structure so you know what to expect and can build these costs into your business budget.
+Here are some sample questions to ask in your introductory meeting:

 9. Trust your gut